Who are we?

 Gaia-X European Association for Data and Cloud AISBL represents the core of the organisational structure of the Gaia-X vision.
 It is an international non-profit association under Belgian law (French: association internationale sans but lucratif, shortened to AISBL).
 It has been founded with the goal to develop the technical framework and operate the Gaia-X Federation services.

 Officially the Association was founded by 22 companies and organisations in January 2021.
-Until today, 300 members from all over the world have since joined and more are welcome.
+Until today, over 300 members from all over the world have since joined and more are welcome.
 The Gaia-X Association, AISBL members are committed to upholding the values of data protection, transparency, security, and respect for data rights.
 They are either companies with a background as provider or user of data infrastructures, IT-start-ups, research institutions or business associations.

 The Association has no business interest of its own.
 It will develop federation cloud services within the existing cloud infrastructures.
 To achieve this and to ensure an open and transparent character the Association facilitates the development of an open software infrastructure.

 What we do ?

 The Gaia-X Association will develop technical solutions and regulatory frameworks and ensure that necessary central facilities as well key federation services to guarantee the envisaged data infrastructure are made available.

 The activities of the Gaia-X Association are based on three main objectives:

 Specify – Architecture and Federation Services specification

 Federation Services are the minimum technical requirements and services necessary for the operation of federated Gaia-X ecosystems.
 They connect the infrastructure and the data ecosystem.
 The Association will document, describe and validate the key ‘Federation services’.
 The AISBL will publish a ‘reference architecture’ which contains all existing and applicable existing standards, depicting the meta-model and the deployment of software components constituting it.
 In addition, AISBL will publish the specification of the federation services.